Documentation

 🚧

-We recommend that you set up a service to always query transaction statuses in the events webhooks keep failing.
+We recommend that you set up a service to always query transactions, in the event that webhooks keep failing.

 Testing Webhooks

-Since notifications must always be available in a publicly accessible URL, you are likely to run into issues while starting to build your application in a local environment.
-You can easily go around this by using a tool likengrok https://ngrok.com/.
+Since notifications must always be available on a publicly accessible URL, you are likely to run into issues while starting to build your application in a local environment.
+You can easily get around this by using a tool like ngrok (opens in a new tab) or localtunnel (opens in a new tab)

 Create a tunnel, and update the new webhook URL setting on your dashboard.
 Only do this in your test environment to avoid leaking data to the public.